EricaLFHernandez/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is the command line and what is it used for?
+  The command line allows users to interact with their computer by typing commands into the shell, as opposed to using a graphical user interface.
 2. What does the command `ls` do?
+  `ls` lists the contents of the current directory.
 3. What does the command `pwd` do?
+  `pwd` prints the working directory.
-4. What does the following command do: `cd my-cool-project`
+4. What does the following command do: `cd my-cool-project` changes the current directory to my-cool-project.

 ### Exercises

 1. Write the command to make a new directory called "my-cool-project".
+  `mkdir my-cool-project`
 2. Write the command to create a file called "index.html".
+  `touch index.html`
 3. Write the command to delete a file called "main.css".
+  `rm main.css`

 ## Git

 ### Questions

 1. What is Git and what is it used for?
+  Git is a distributed version control system.
+It is used to allow multiple people to work on the same code at the same time.
 2. What's the difference between a local repository and a remote repository?
+  A local repository is stored on a user's computer.
+A remote repository is stored on a central server.
+Users pull from and push changes made on their local repository to the remote repository.

 ### Exercises

 1. Write the command that you would use to create a new local Git repository.
+  `git init`
 2. Write the command to stage a file called `index.html` to be committed.
+  `git add index.html`
 3. Write the command to view the current status of the git repository.
+  `git status`